 No question of a second lockdown, momentum to economic activities instead

-New Delhi, June 18: Prime Minister Narendra Modi categorically said in his video conference with chief ministers that no fresh lockdown will be imposed in the country, Gujarat deputy chief minister Nitin Patel said.
+New Delhi, June 18: Prime Minister Narendra Modi categorically said in his video conference with Chief Ministers that no fresh lockdown will be imposed in the country, Gujarat Deputy Chief Minister Nitin Patel said.

 Patel was speaking with reporters after attending the video conference along with chief minister Vijay Rupani earlier on Wednesday.